rekennelly/RSA/README.md

 which it then uses to generate public and private RSA keys.

 It also allows use to use the generate keys to encrypt and decrypt messages.

+It does this all in a Java GUI built using JavaFX.